blackhat955/SWM-FrontEnd/README.md

 # Smart Waste System
-This is idea create for manages the different bins are placed on different locations (longitude, latitude) over the maps.
-As we know that municipal corporation do lots of work to do so.
-We are as thrid party manages all of this for them to reduce the time of response, maintain hygiene, and prevent the overflow of the bin.
-Garbage management is a project is idea is self-manageable power by AI and cloud.
-In this, we are different sensors to get the data from bins to push on cloud and create a pipeline to get data ready to AI model to tarin it on live data.
-As concerns the application which are shows on a device we are using react PWA and backend as node js.
+ Garbage management is a project idea that is a self-manageable power by AI and the cloud.
+In this, we are different sensors to get the data from bins to push on the cloud and create a pipeline to get data ready for to AI model to train it on live data.
+Further, We transfer the idea to an algorithm that is based on A* has an additional parameter to get the shortest path to get work done with minimal energy wastage.

 Output :
-After getting information about the bin going to overflow a self-manageable model will calculate the shortest path for the assigned vehicle to prevent wastage of fuel and overall process more efficient.
-I presume that this is a revolutionary idea going to help the municipal corporations to achieve all of this which is maybe not achieve as present system
+After getting information about the bingoing to overflowing a self-manageable model will calculate the shortest path for the assigned vehicle to prevent wastage of fuel and overall process more efficient.
+I presume that this is a revolutionary idea going to help the municipal corporations to achieve all of this is maybe not achievable by the present system.